Corridor Access Request

 If you are planning to carry out any work or activity that affects the normal operation of the road, footpath or berm, you must submit a Corridor Access Request (CAR) before you start.
 CARs ensure that all work is done safely and complies with national regulations.

 The National Code of Practice for Utility Operators' Access to Transport Corridors defines the set of standards for working in the road and the Corridor Access Request (CAR) processes.
 The Code is mandatory under the Utilities Access Act 2010 for road corridor managers (including the Council) and utility operators.
-The Code applies to all works carried out in the road corridor, whether the work is for or by a utility, local government, commercial organisation or private individual.
+The Code applies to all works in the Council’s road corridor – whether the work is for or by a utility, local authority, commercial organisation or private individual.
 Note that Utility Operators have separate statutory access rights to the road corridor for the placement, maintenance, improvement and removal of Utility Structures.
 The Code does not give any right of access to the road corridor.

 The CAR is usually applied for by the approved contractor you have engaged to undertake the work on your behalf

 - Digging, drilling, resurfacing, or doing any other activity that will alter, or cause to be altered, the surface of the road corridor.

 - Placing any pipe, duct, pole, cabinet or other structure below, on or above the road corridor.

 - Building a new driveway or installing a new stormwater drain that leads into the road corridor.

 - Building a new fence and your work site or equipment encroaches onto the road corridor.